Chapter 1 - Parallax

 "I am left hand path, man.
 I am left hand path." he would shake his head not looking directly at his hand. "not all that shit over there" he would indicate with his right hand in a half hail, half halt gesture, also, not looking.

-And there in that brazier that lit his eyes, the babies, all of those babies that were him, would be thrown to a stone moloch, and from the smoke of self incineration that I worshiped about him, there rose only the loss of their part in a long and broken song.
+And there in that internal brazier that lit his eyes, the babies, all of those babies that were him, would be thrown to a brass Moloch, and from that smoke of self incineration that I worshiped about him, there rose only the loss of their part in a long and un-broken song.
 He shook his head no to that story, and a tear formed.
-He shook his head no and wiped his hands on his dirty jeans, like he was left here, stranded by a purpose that forgot to check the ships manifest and didn't notice that they were missing one of their own, that he was there in front of them, waiting, his human camouflage so convincing that they marked him absent while he screamed, waved and leaped the chain-link fence, and ran through the jet wash and watched the Time he should have been in, move away, then move farther away, and then become reachable only through memory and pain.
+He shook his head no and wiped his hands on his dirty pants, like he was left here, stranded by a purpose that forgot to check the ships manifest and didn't notice that they were missing one of their own, that he was there in front of them, waiting, his human camouflage so convincing that they marked him absent while he screamed, waved and leaped the chain-link fence, and ran through the jet wash and watched the Time he should have been in, move away, then move farther away, and then become reachable only through pain and sorery.
 In the booth he looked around, and through the glass and glow of his eyes he saw that moment, and I could see the trees moving, as the moment came and went again.
 He was there, is there now, where the world turned right.
 This is about the farthest coffee could take us.
 We arrived early and late, but we always arrived here.
 Alcohol was next, it opened a large door but only briefly, then only blood could keep it open.
-We killed rarely, very rarely, but bloodshed?
-Bloodshed could draw a smile from both of us.
+We killed rarely, very rarely, but bloodshed threw open what the crowbar of drugs could only let us glimpse.
+Bloodshed could draw a smile from both of us, wash us in relief, and make plane that which reason and thought could not make known.

 I tear the add out of The Review that was almost certainly a Hail Mary of Dark Energy released through time to my own subconscious and extruded in ink and wood pulp into a color photo of Lescombes Winery, and what could only be a Black Muscato advertising same, in lovely downtown Demming NM.
 My God.
 My good old friend whom I have left, is still alive, still drowning.
 How long can you swim?
 And why will none of us save you.

 I Feel it of course.
 I rise to stand at the door.
-It looks like I am stretching, going to the sole unisex bathroom in an eatery designed around eating there/here., to shit, an old man like me, a bathroom trip is a nuisance to others. and before the door, before I reach, I know, If I turn the knob to the left, I will exit the back of the ruins of the Old Mission Cafe, destroyed by fire 20 years ago, and will emerge out on the streets of Deming only to see him, Cole, my brother, casting his gaze askance, in my direction, at me, having known as I know now, that I can open that door, go there.
-But the archetype is strong today, it saves my life like an olive from the can about to roll to the floor, it pulls me back by the elbow, you okay,can wecall someoneHeyshould wecallsomeone, sirdoyouwantusto call S oMe oneONE..
+It looks like I am stretching, going to the sole unisex bathroom in an eatery designed around eating there/here., to shit, an old man like me, a bathroom trip is a nuisance to others. and before the door, before I reach, I know, If I turn the knob to the left, I will exit the bussboy door in the Old Mission Cafe, in the ruins of the past, a place not yet destroyed by the fire we lit 30 years ago, and I will emerge onto the streets of Deming only to see him, Cole, my brother, casting his gaze askance, in my direction, at me, having known as I know now, that I can open that door, go there.
+But the archetype is strong today, it saves my life like an olive from the can about to roll to the floor, it pulls me back by the elbow, youokaycan wecall someoneheyshould wecallsomeone sirdoyouwantusto call s ome oneone...

 "No, I'm fine, I'm just old".
 I open the door and go into the bathroom and sit on the toilet in my pants.
-I am followed by a few well meaning 30 somethings that are really just processing something about their own old parents, and while I am sure someone calls an ambulance, i convince them i cannot shit with the door open, which they will not let me shut completely, is he okay, id dono, wht, no hes talkingyes..
+I am followed by a few well meaning 30 somethings that are really just processing something about their own old parents, and while I am sure someone calls an ambulance, i convince them i cannot shit with the door open, which they will not let me shut completely, isheokay, iddonowht, nohes talkingyes..
 I repeat the motion with my right hand.
-I twist it in a way like he cut through the air.
+I twist it in a way like he used to cut the air in my room.
 I turn right.
-I always turn right, and Cole walks past the ruins where we once sat for many hours of our lives, and feels it.
+I always turn right.
+Cole walks past the ruins where we once sat for many hours of our lives, and feels it.
 That fucking guy is gonna stop drinking and smoking someday, and save up for a car and then, I, and we, will all be well and truly fucked.

 Comments